LBertelson29/biol217/Day_6.md

 ### How does the reference genome compare to its closest bin?
 `Tip`: Consider the genome depiction and layers above

-The reference genom and the genom from Bin09 are pretty simular, with mostly identical gene clustering.
+The reference genom and the genom from Bin09 are pretty simular, with mostly identical gene clustering, especially in the SCG region.

 1. Go to Layers and remove Num gene clusters, Singeltons, Genes per kbp and Total length from view.
 Add ANI_percentage_identity to the view and play with the threshold.

 ## `Questions`:
 ### What ranges are used determine a prokaryotic species?
+Prokaryotic species cut off 95%.

+So Bin9 and refence seem to be one species.
+The other four differ from the reference, but share a species with each other Differences within the clustered bins appear at 99% Higher percentage=higher approximate relatedness.
+95% cutoff for the same species in prokaryotes.
 ### How high can you go until you see changes in ANI?

+Changes in AI appear at 99%.
+With 99.5% cutoff, Bin01 is not related to the other Bins.
+99.6% cutoff = Bin13 related to 3 and 8, Bin8 and 3 loosely related
+99.7% cutoff= only relatedness between Bin9 and the reference

 ### What does the ANI clustering tell you about genome relatedness?
+A higher percentage indicates a higher approximate relatedness.

 ## TASKS: Functional Profiling